pfdubois/BridgeBidding/source/TwoNT.rst

 A common agreement is :ref:`Minor Suit Stayman <MSS>`, showing both minor suits, below.

-See :ref:`Advanced 2N Bidding <advanced2N>` for a more expert systems.
+See :ref:`Advanced 2N Bidding <advanced2N>` for more expert systems.

 I have no section on dealing with interference over a 2N opener because doing so is almost never advisable.
 As a general rule, responder as Captain would deal with it.